Demons registration for 2D empirical wavelet transforms: Numerical experiments

 \section{Numerical experiments}

-In this section, we compare the Thirion's demons (\textsc{Matlab} function \emph{imregdemons}) and the additive or diffeomorphic Vercauteren's demons (\textsc{Matlab} toolbox available at \url{https://www.mathworks.com/matlabcentral/fileexchange/39194-diffeomorphic-log-demons-image-registration}) for the computation of estimates $\widetilde{\gamma}_n$ of the mappings $\gamma_n$.
+In this section, we compare the Thirion's demons algorithm (\textsc{MATLAB} built-in function \emph{imregdemons}) and the additive and diffeomorphic Vercauteren's demons algorithms (\textsc{MATLAB} toolbox available at \url{https://www.mathworks.com/matlabcentral/fileexchange/39194-diffeomorphic-log-demons-image-registration}) for the computation of estimates $\widetilde{\gamma}_n$ of the mappings $\gamma_n$.
 We consider the toy image and the sets $\Omega_n$ obtained by either Watershed or Voronoi partitioning presented in Figure~\ref{fig:images}.